BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

-Osaka Castle is one of the most famous and historic castles in all of Japan.
+Osaka Castle is one of the most famous and historic castles in Japan.
 The iconic symbol of Osaka in the Kansai region of central Japan played an important role in the unification of Japan during the samurai era of the sixteenth century.

 About Osaka Castle